tshepang/blog/content/computing/project of note: Sphinx.rst

 have come to appreciate it a lot recently, with my work on documentation of software that falls under the Pylons project.

-It is a pity that the markup is not as simple as the more popular `Markdown`_, but maybe that was out of necessity, since it is far more
-advanced: it was initially built as a replacement for the tools that build CPython documentation, which is quite extensive and needs lots of rails.
+It is a pity that the markup is not as simple as that of the more popular `Markdown`_, but maybe that was out of necessity, since it is far more advanced: it was initially built as a replacement for the tools that build CPython documentation, which is quite extensive and needs lots of rails.

 --------------